Tubular Pallet Rack Upright Frame Capacity Data

 great array of potential beam and column combinations cannot be represented

-in a chart format.
-For verification of system compliance to RMI 2008, or
+in a chart format, so for verification of system compliance to RMI 2008, or

 - Capacities are applicable for non-seismic use.
-Consult us for seismic
+Consult us or another

 - All columns/posts must be anchored to an adequate concrete floor, as required by RMI code.